mikiec84/sounds-social/docs/Development.md

 ### Linting

-By running `npm run lint` the source code can be linted against deviations from the coding style.
+By running `npm run lint` the source code can be linted against deviations from the coding style (eslint).

+Prettier is used to provide a `format` command that automatically formats the code.
+There are git hooks on pre commit to make the process automatic.